rounakdatta/rounakdatta.github.io/src/content/posts/20240419122151-alexander_nixinton.md

 ```

-### The real world isn't so declarative and always deterministic {#the-real-world-isn-t-so-declarative-and-always-deterministic}
+### The real world isn't so declarative and not always deterministic {#the-real-world-isn-t-so-declarative-and-not-always-deterministic}

 While most software configurations are happy to work in a declarative way, you might occasionally come across odd-shaped pieces.
 Non-declarative patterns are considered _dirty_ in Nix, nevertheless it is supported as a concept called `activations`.
 One should however keep in mind that operating systems are not declarative inherently, so Nix is doing all the hard work of doing the sequential step and providing a neat declarative abstraction of that to us.

-Here's a small example of what the neat abstraction allows us:
+Here's a small example of what the neat declarative abstraction allows us:

 ```nix
 programs.gpg = {